pavans20/Instrumented-Vehicle-Data-Acquisition-System/README.md

 ## Sensors Data Source File
 In this we have four folders which consists the source code and read me file for Lidar (VlP-16) : catkin_ws, for Multiple webcames cameras : G_Streamer, OBD and GPS
-## Instrumented Vehicle used in Data Collection
+## Instrumented Vehicle and Sensor Setup for Data Collection
 <img width="794" height="1033" alt="Instrumented_vehicle_and_sensor_setup3" src="https://github.com/user-attachments/assets/f1917d0b-efa1-430c-a391-8cf641788748" />